tymonaghan/comp330-final-project-team/README.md

 - Tyler Monaghan

 ## Overview
 "Trivia of the Union" is a trivia quiz game.
-It uses the corpus of US Presidents' "State of the Union" addresses collected by the [SOTU-db project](http://gitpages.sotu-db.com) to generate questions.
+It uses the corpus of US Presidents' "State of the Union" addresses collected by the [SOTU-db project](http://www.sotu-db.com) to generate questions.
 Two players compete to see who can answer the most correct questions in a round.
-Language-processing tools like text mining with R and the NLTK (natural language toolkit) Python library will be used to programmatically generate questions (for example, "which President had the longest average sentences").
+Language-processing tools like text mining with R and the NLTK (natural language toolkit) Python library will be used to programmatically generate questions (for example, "which President had the longest average sentences").***

+*** *please note: the natural language processing and text mining aspects of this program have not been implemented.
+In the below requirements, those followed by the three asterisks have not yet been implemented ***
 ## Implementation Objectives
 #### Key Objectives:
 - To complete the project using an object oriented approach
 - To follow Programmatic philosophies SoC and loose coupling
 - Create a dynamic system that will be able to change itself at runtime
 - Achieve a greater understanding of turn based systems and how Actors should interact

-#### Program Requirements:
-- Program must be built using java or a java-based framework
--	Program must terminate gracefully
--	Program must have clear parameter indicating when termination is necessary
--	Program must consider all possible outcomes A winner, A loser, A tie
--	Program must hold the user to a set of rules
--	Program must handle breaking of rules gracefully

-#### Data Requirements:
--	Program must keep a reference to every instance of user input
--	User input must be archived to eliminate redundancy
--	User input must be of a valid type
--	System must be able to handle multiple data sets

 ## Functional Requirements
 **1. Two simultaneous head-to-head players:** the system should allow two players to compete simultaneously in the game, taking alternating turns answering trivia questions.